NativeScript/nativescript-cli/docs/man_pages/project/testing/emulate-android.md

 Run in Genymotion | `$ tns emulate android --geny <GenyName> [--path <Directory>] [--timeout <Seconds>] [--keyStorePath <File Path> --keyStorePassword <Password> --keyStoreAlias <Name> --keyStoreAliasPassword <Password>] [--release] [--justlaunch]`
 Run in the default Android virtual device or in a currently running emulator | `$ tns emulate android [--path <Directory>] [--timeout <Seconds>] [--keyStorePath <File Path> --keyStorePassword <Password> --keyStoreAlias <Name> --keyStoreAliasPassword <Password>] [--release] [--justlaunch]`

-Builds the specified project and runs it in the native emulator from the Android SDK or Genymotion. <% if(isHtml) { %>If you do not select an Android virtual device (AVD) with the `--avd` option or a Genymotion virtual device with the `--geny` option, your app runs in the default AVD or a currently running emulator, if any. <% } %>
+Builds the specified project and runs it in the native emulator from the Android SDK or Genymotion.
+While your app is running, prints the output from the application in the console.<% if(isHtml) { %>If you do not select an Android virtual device (AVD) with the `--avd` option or a Genymotion virtual device with the `--geny` option, your app runs in the default AVD or a currently running emulator, if any. <% } %>

 ### Options
 * `--path` - Specifies the directory that contains the project.
 If not specified, the project is searched for in the current directory and all directories above it.